Night-Owl-Labs/Recipe-Resizer-File-Format/README.md

 }
 ```

->[!NOTE]
+> [!NOTE]
 > You can find example `.reciperesizer` and `.json` files in the repository's [examples](examples) directory.

 ## Field Definitions

-Below is a summary of the file structure and field definitions used in the `.reciperesizer` format.
+Below is a summary of the file structure and field definitions used in the file.

 ### Root Object